-- 4.20.1 Employees who have exhausted all paid time off accruals may request a general leave-of-absence to attend to personal matters, or for FMLA or CFRA qualifying events, after the expirations of previously authorized leave.
-If the employee requires additional leave beyond the original approved request, he/she shall submit a new Leave of Absence Request Form to the Human Resources Department for consideration. - 4.20.2 During a general leave-of-absence, the employee shall be required to pay both OC San's and the employee's share of medical, dental and vision premiums.
-Failure to submit a monthly payment, in full, within forty-five (45) days (unless otherwise stipulated in the employee's affiliated bargaining unit MOU) of the invoice date will result in loss of group coverage, and any incurred premiums shall be due and payable to OC San.
+- 4.20.1 Employees who have exhausted all paid time off accruals may be granted request a general leave-of-absence to attend to personal matters, or for FMLA or CFRA qualifying events, after the expirations of previously authorized leave, if.
+If the employee requires additional leave beyond the original approved request, he/she shall submit a new Leave of Absence Request Form to the Human Resources Department determines that an extended period of time away from the job shall be in the best interests of the employee and OCSD.for consideration. - 4.20.2 During a general leave-of-absence, the employee shall be required to pay both OCSD'sOC San's and the employee's share of medical, dental and vision premiums.
+Failure to submit a monthly payment, in full, within forty-five (45) days (unless otherwise stipulated in the employee's affiliated bargaining unit MOU) of the invoice date will result in loss of group coverage. and any incurred premiums shall be due and payable to OC San.
 Coverage will be reinstated upon return to active employment. - 4.20.3 Employees will not be granted an unpaid leave of absence prior to exhausting all paid leave accrual balances, excluding employees protected by PDL/FMLA/CFRA for their own serious health condition.